 back to top

-- Wake Forest's undergraduate business school placed No. 18 in the nation among 145 eligible programs according to Bloomberg BusinessWeek’s “Best Undergraduate B-Schools 2013” annual ranking report.
-Wake Forest achieved the #1 rank for the fifth consecutive year in “Academic Quality” and ranked #8 for the percent of students with internships.
+- Wake Forest's undergraduate business school placed No. 11 in the nation among 152 eligible programs according to Bloomberg BusinessWeek’s “Best Undergraduate B-Schools 2014” annual ranking report.
+Wake Forest achieved the #1 rank for the sixth consecutive year in “Academic Quality.”
 Additionally, Wake Forest ranks No. 9 nationally among top business schools for accounting, the only business school in North Carolina to make the top 10 nationally for undergraduate accounting programs.

 - In the September 2013 U.S. News and World Report ranking of the “Best Undergraduate Business Programs,” Wake Forest placed in the top 10 percent at No. 34 among more than 400 U.S. accredited undergraduate business programs.
 Wake Forest ranked No. 18 in accountancy in the report's specialty rankings, which places Wake Forest’s accounting program among the top 5% in the nation for the fifth consecutive year.